-Log into your club account and select the New Registration Form option at the top of your home page.
+Log into your club account and select the Create a Registration Form option at the top of your home page.

 Fill in basic information about your event registration.
 Some of the important settings are described below:

-- Registration Name – this is the main title of the registration and will be displayed on both the registration listing on zone4.ca and at the top of your public registration page.
+- Registration Form Title – this is the main title of the registration and will be displayed on both the registration listing on zone4.ca and at the top of your public registration page.

 - Sport or Event Type – The Zone4 home page will display the sport icon, making it easier for people to find your event using the sport/event filter settings!